-The resources on this page are chosen to help writers edit and proofread their own work more effectively and with greater confidence.
+The following resources are chosen to help you edit and proofread your own work more effectively and with greater confidence.

 - Quick & Dirty Tips: Grammar – explanations and podcasts by GrammarGirl